jon-jacky/home/commonplace.md

   ... more and more, texts available online will be co-written (or simply written) by their own tools.
-Relying on such polluted data would inevitably degrade the quality of future iterations of the model, making completions more standardized and predicatable. ...
+Relying on such polluted data would inevitably degrade the quality of future iterations of the model, making completions more standardized and predictable. ...
 We do not need artificial intelligence to lose sight of the value of true innovation or original ideas, but if most of what we consume is artificially generated, we risk no longer being able to discern the differences so many of us are already so intent on